 Your choice between casement windows and picture windows really comes down to choosing between a window that does open and a window that doesn't open.
 We'll detail more features and differences between these windows below.

 As far as choosing between casement windows or picture windows, your decision will depend mostly on the level of operability you want for your window.
-If ventilation is important to you, then you will should choose casement windows.
-If energy-efficiency is the priority, then picture windows are the way to go.
+If ventilation is important to you, then you should choose casement windows.
+If energy efficiency is the priority, then picture windows are the way to go.